alxlit/autoclave/README.md

 ### Markdown

-Yes, there's already a PegDown wrapper for Clojure (called [cegdown][cegdown]).
+There's already a PegDown wrapper for Clojure (called [cegdown][cegdown]).
 But this one's got a few more features and I'm including it for the sake of completeness.

 By default the `markdown-to-html` function simply adheres to the original Markdown specification.

 ```clj
 (markdown-to-html "# Hello, \"<em>world</em>\"")